 🧾Ingredient Notes

-Mango and habanero chili are obviously the stars of the show.
+- Mango and habanero chili are obviously the stars of the show.
 For this recipe, I use 2 large mangos, if you use a different variety you may need to use up to 4 mangos.

-I typically use 1 habanero pepper but always buy two.
+- I typically use 1 habanero pepper but always buy two.
 Just in case it isn't as hot as I would like.

-I do not recommend substituting white onion in this recipe.
+- I do not recommend substituting white onion in this recipe.
 The flavor is too strong for the delicate mango.

-You need to use fresh lime as this recipe uses both fresh lime juice and the zest of the lime.
+- You need to use fresh lime as this recipe uses both fresh lime juice and the zest of the lime.

 ⏲️How to Make Spicy Mango Salsa

 Making salsa is a relatively quick process with the longest time commitment is in the chopping of the ingredients.
-The most important trick to this recipe is getting the diced right on the different ingredients.
+The most important trick to this recipe is getting the dice right on the different ingredients.

 This is a chunkier salsa recipe, but certain items need to be bigger than others in order to achieve the perfect texture and to get all the flavors in one bite.